How do you prevent an emergency from becoming a crisis?

 - How to follow up effectively with a blameless postmortem

 - A guided incident management exercise, so that participants can practice applying these principles and methods

 - Discussions of how best to adapt and apply these lessons to your organization

 Brent Chapman is an expert at emergency management and at helping organizations prepare for and learn from emergencies, working from a strong background in IT infrastructure and site reliability engineering (SRE).

 Throughout his career, Brent has designed, built, managed, and scaled IT infrastructure and teams for everything from embryonic startups to giants such as Google, Apple, and Netflix.
+He is the coauthor of the highly regarded O’Reilly book Building Internet Firewalls, the developer of widely used open source software, and a popular speaker at conferences worldwide.
 He has worked with dozens of organizations both in Silicon Valley and around the world, as well as with a variety of non-profit and government entities.